-Digital Spirituality in Video Games: Analyzing Moral and Religious Experiences in Interactive Narratives
+Digital Spirituality in Video Games: An Analysis of Moral and Religious Experiences within Interactive Narratives

 Document Type : Original Article